Essentials of Dragon1

 To save a visualization:

-• Wait for the alert box to appear stating that your visualization is saved.
+- Wait for the alert box stating that your visualization is saved.

-Note: if you are not the creator of the visualization and the publication status of the visualization is unpublished, you cannot save changes.
-Let the creator switch the visualization to published private if you need to work together on it.
+Note: if you are not the visualization creator and the publication status is unpublished, you cannot save changes.
+Let the creator switch the visualization to published Private if you need to work together.

 Print a Visualization